jimjunker1/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision.md

 ---

+# Primer

+The main thrust of the paper stands on these equations (which I know y'all are familiar):
+If 2$^\circ$ Production is the product of population biomass and biomass turnover (P:B)

+$$2^\circ Production= B * P:B$$
+And MTE predicts biomass as:
+$$ B = [R] M^{0.25}*e^{E_a/kT}$$
+and biomass turnover as:
+$$ P:B = M^{-0.25}*e^{-E_a/kT}$$
+This leads to the prediction that:
+$$2^\circ Production=[R]$$
+where, *[R]* is a generic resource term.
+We assume this to mean resource supply (energy) and that 2$^\circ$ production scales linearly with resource supply.
+As such, we should be able to account for the vast majority of the variation in 2$^\circ$ production by accounting for resource supply.
+Further, we expect no systematic variation associated with temperature at either timescale.
+A true measure of resource supply is hard to nail down, ideally it would be resource production, rather than a standing stock.
+Second, it would also include only production that is available to consumers.
+This is generally unreasonable to measure at the level of the ecosystem for all consumers, so we make some simplifying assumptions.

 # Review outline

-Generally, the reviews were positive.
-There was one comment on the use of chlorophyll a as a proxy, which would apply to both timescales.
-But, the reviewers seems okay with mean chla at the annual scale.
-Further, it has good explanatory power for secondary production and has a scaling exponent of ~1.
-This fits well with the model that *P* ~ *[R]* linearly and that integrating the monthly biomass measurements captures the differences in resource production across streams.
+The most substantive comments revolved around the use of chlorophyll *a* as a proxy, which would apply to both timescales.
+The reviewers seemed okay with mean chlorophyll *a* at the annual scale.
+It has good explanatory power and 2$^\circ$ production scales with an exponent of ~1.
+This fits well with the model that *P* ~ *[R]* linearly.
+This suggests that integrating the monthly chlorophyll *a* biomass measurements captures the differences in resource production across streams at the annual scale.
+This is also supported if we use published models to estimate [GPP](#morin_annual).

 The main criticism from reviews was reconciling the apparent temperature dependence of secondary production at seasonal time scales.
-Here, the differences in resource turnover due to seasonal temperatures and light availability make chla a poor proxy for resource production.
+Here, the differences in resource turnover due to seasonal temperatures and light availability make chlorophyll *a* poor proxy for resource production.
 Since we do not have production across the gradient, we make a weak inference in the paper that the temperature dependence of secondary production falls within the range probable for the temperature dependence of basal resource production.
-This leaves the reader to question the results and weakens the conclusions in the title and abstract that secondary production on seasonal and annual timescales is temperature independent.
-This is likely a problem of my explanation lacking clarity, but it is also not straightforward as presented because reviewers were expecting us to show a slope of zero at both timescales.
+This leaves the reader to question the results and weakens the conclusions in the title and abstract that secondary production is temperature independent on seasonal and annual timescales.
+This is likely a problem of my explanation lacking clarity, but it is also not straightforward as presented because reviewers were expecting us to show a slope of zero with temperature at both timescales.

 Given the data we have, I think there are a few ways forward that might make it easier to grasp.
 These include: